The Agent Factory Thesis

 | Human Role | Operator | Supervisor & Verifier |

-| Integration | Rigid, point-to-point APIs | Standard Tool Protocols (MCP) |
+| Integration | Rigid, point-to-point APIs | Model Context Protocol (MCP) |

-| Focus | How the work is done | That the work is done—verifiably correct |
+| Focus | How the work is done | That the work is done — verifiably correct |

 The Industrialized Stack

-- Intent: The high-level blueprint—goals, constraints, budgets, and permissions.
+- Intent: The high-level blueprint — goals, constraints, budgets, and permissions.

-- Outcome: High-fidelity actions and artifacts—delivered on demand, verified for accuracy, and continuously improved through feedback loops.
+- Outcome: High-fidelity actions and artifacts — delivered on demand, verified for accuracy, and continuously improved through feedback loops.

-The Factory: From Intent to Outcome
+The Production Engine: From Intent to Outcome

 Agents as Economic Actors